 Cochlear implants are water resistant but do check your manufacturer’s warranty.
 The Neptune processor from Advanced Bionics is waterproof.
 Here, Ryland swims before and after getting her waterproof Neptune processors.

-Cochlear offers the Aqua Accessory for the Nucleus 5 processor.
+Cochlear offers the Aqua Accessory for the Nucleus 5 and Nucleus 6 processors.
 Seal the processor in the bag, secure the system carefully, and enjoy!

 Aqua Accessory tips:

 - Don’t try to squeeze all the air out of the bag.
 With some air in the bag, it will float.
 Test whether it floats before using it.

 - A brightly colored bag would be easier to spot if it comes off.

 - Try putting colored Post-it® notes in the bag.
 The bag isn’t very transparent, though.